Alabama fire chief confirms deaths as fire destroys 35 boats

 SCOTTSBORO, Ala.
 (AP) — Boaters leaped into the water to escape an explosive fire that consumed at least 35 vessels docked along the Tennessee River early Monday.
-Authorities said there were fatalities as 7 people were sent to hospitals and 7 others were initially reported missing.
+Authorities said there were fatalities as seven people were sent to hospitals and seven others were initially reported missing.

 The blaze was reported shortly after midnight as people living in the boats were sleeping, and consumed the wooden dock and an aluminum roof that covered many of the vessels, cutting off escape routes and raining debris into the water.

 “There were numerous people rescued from the water who had escaped by going into the water,” Jackson County Chief Sheriff’s Deputy Rocky Harnen told The Associated Press shortly after dawn.
-“We’re trying to get divers down here to search for possible victims in the water.”
+“We’re trying to get divers down here to search for possible victims.”

 The fire destroyed the B dock, about 50 yards (46 meters) from the A dock where the boat of Mandy Durham and her boyfriend is moored.